 QPR, a nationally recognized evidenced-based training, stands for question, persuade and refer.
 Trainees will learn to question the individual’s meaning to determine suicide intent or desire, persuade the person to accept or seek help and refer them to the appropriate resources.

 Our QPR training will empower your business, school, faith community or civic organization to effectively intervene on behalf of someone with thoughts of suicide or who is in crisis.

 If you or a loved one is impacted by mental illness and/or homelessness, a job can be a big step toward improved health, sobriety and fulfillment.
 Though housing comes first, employment can bring dignity.
 Our employment services team works together with other in-house and community services to assist you wherever you are on your path to recovery.
 You deserve the opportunity to have a good job, be independent and self-sustaining, and we want to help you achieve it.

 We help the people we serve become more socially active and effectively progress on their road to recovery while building strong and supportive relationships within their communities.

 Street Outreach & Rapid Response

 The Street Outreach and Rapid Response Team is a collaborative initiative that sends team members out to the streets of Tulsa and Oklahoma City to build relationships with vulnerable individuals experiencing chronic homelessness and offer mental health services and housing support.
 We want to give people experiencing homelessness, and their families, an opportunity to start new lives.

-Our Mobile Medical Intervention Team in Tulsa, Oklahoma, provide primary patient care for our tenants within MHAOK’s housing complexes as well as for people experiencing homelessness who have been impacted by mental illness or a substance use issue.
+Our Street Medicine teams in Oklahoma City and Tulsa provide primary patient care for people experiencing street homelessness who have been impacted by mental illness or a substance use issue.